sudarshansamula/adminapp/README.md

     if you create user or delete user table will update dynamically

-Note:Iam not added node modules plese install.Please extract public and server zipped folders and open your command promt where your netElixir_server.js located...
+Note:Iam not added node modules plese install.Please extract public and server zipped folders and open your command promt where your netElixir_server.js located